tariqdaouda/Mariana/README.rst

 Networks are graphs of connected layers and that allows for the craziest deepest architectures you can think of, as well as for a super light and clean interface.

-There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in 2 seconds.
+There's no need for an **MLP** or a **Perceptron** or an **Auto-Encoder** class, because if you know what these things are, you can turn one into the other in 2 seconds.

-So in short:
+In short:

-* no YAML
+* No YAML
-* very easy to use
+* Very easy to use
+* Work with high level machine learning abstractions (layers, activations, regularizations, ....)
-* great for Feed Forward nets (MLPs, Auto-Encoders, ...)
+* Great for Feed Forward nets (MLPs, Auto-Encoders, ...)
-* supports momentum
+* Supports momentum
-* completely modular and extendable, plug in your own activations, regularizations etc...
+* Completely modular and extendable, plug in your own activations, regularizations etc...
-* trainers can be used to encapsulate your training in a safe environement
+* Trainers can be used to encapsulate your training in a safe environement
-* oversampling is also taken care of
+* Oversampling is also taken care of
-* easily save your models and resume training
+* Easily save your models and resume training
-* export you models into HTML or DOT for easy visualization and debuging
+* Export you models into HTML or DOT for easy visualization and debuging
-* free your imagination and experiment
+* Free your imagination and experiment
-* no requirements concerning the format of the datasets
+* No requirements concerning the format of the datasets

 A word about the **'>'**
 ======================